 Handing out points willy nilly doesn’t engage emotion.
 We’ve trained customers to expect points on their purchases.
 And if you sell products that don’t create an emotional attachment?
 You’ll struggle to build loyalty through points alone.

-So how can you engage emotions using email marketing?
+So how can you engage emotions and build loyalty with email marketing?

 Personalise Your Emails

 Customers expect personalisation from their email marketing.
-That doesn’t mean just slamming a merge tag into an email.
+That doesn’t mean just slamming a merge tag into an email marketing campaign.